 Possible Side Effects

-The more peels you do, the more improvements you’ll notice, as the effects are cumulative.
-Plan on doing anywhere from three to six peels, how many you need will depend on the nature of the condition you’re trying to treat.
-Peels are generally performed every two weeks, but if your skin reacts positively, you could do them more often.
-I like mandelic acid peels because they’re effective, yet not irritating, so they can be a regular part of your skin care routine.
+The more peels you do, the more improvements you’ll notice.
+Plan on doing anywhere from three to six peels, and keep in mind that the effects are cumulative.
+How many peels you’ll need will depend on the nature of the condition you’re trying to treat.
+Peels are generally performed every two weeks, but if your skin reacts favorably, you could do them more often.
+I like mandelic acid peels because they’re effective, yet not irritating.
+Make them a regular part of your skin care routine.

 What chemical peels have you tried?
 Hit reply and let me know:)